Evidence-based Advertising: Frequently asked questions

 Under many conditions, ads that are disruptive or provocative can be more effective than likeable ads.
 That said, in some situations, “liking” might be an appropriate element in the design of an ad.

 Has advertising been getting more effective over time?

 Fields typically reach a point at which progress ends unless experimental evidence is used.
 Based on surveys, many experts and customers believe that the effectiveness of advertising reached its peak in the 1960s and has declined since then.
 (Sources are provided in Persuasive Advertising, p.
 1)

-Are big gains in effectiveness possible from using advertising principles?
+Are big gains in effectiveness possible from using persuasion principles?

 Given the high benefits and low cost, will evidence-based advertising be rapidly adopted?